CODE-at-TACC/summer-2016/particle/TOOLS.md

 _Particle Cloud API_

 There are other ways of interacting with the Particle Cloud API.
-For example, [```explorer```](./explorer) is built using the [Javascript Software Development Kit](https://docs.particle.io/reference/javascript/).
+For example, [`explorer`](http://code.tacc.utexas.edu/particle-explorer) and [`mass-flash`](http://code.tacc.utexas.edu/particle-mass-flash) are built using the [Javascript Software Development Kit](https://docs.particle.io/reference/javascript/).
 There are other development kits for [iOS](https://docs.particle.io/reference/ios/) and [Android](https://docs.particle.io/reference/android/) if you wish to develop apps that can interact with your Photon.
 However, all three are simply designed to provide a neatly packaged way to interact with Particle.io's [REST Cloud API](https://docs.particle.io/reference/api/).